RarelyCharlie/rarelycharlie.github.io/_draft/image.md

 <button id="next" onclick="next()">Next &gt;</button>
 </div>

-You can also drag an image from one browser windoe to another.
+You can also drag an image from one browser window to another.

 ### No mouse button?